 My first rule is to know what you need.
 That means keeping a list in the kitchen of what things you are out or nearly out of.
-Combine that with a ready eating plan and making a grocery list is a snap.
+Combining that with an eating plan and making a grocery list is a snap.

 Next, I like to review the grocery store’s weekly circular of what’s on sale.
 Buying and building your menus around what’s selling at a reduced price can make shopping easier and save a lot of money.
 If you’re a coupon clipper, that will improve your savings even more.
 But don’t be too committed to the list and nothing but the list.
 Many stores have unadvertised specials.
 Also, sometimes you can find better deals from other brands that aren’t on sale.
 Always take a good look around the shelves and review all your options.